 Mettle: Retired Marine Officer.
 Served as an F/A-18 Hornet Pilot, Forward Air Controller, and Commanded an Infantry Company.
 Deployed to Iraq as a member of Task Force Tarawa for OIF.

 Motivation: Medically retired U.S. Army SFC who served 12 years, culminating as a U.S. Army Field Artillery Platoon Sergeant/Master Gunner.
 Served four combat tours of duty, three in Iraq, and one to Afghanistan.

-Persistence: Currently serving in the U.S. Navy as Master at Arms.
-Previously assigned as a Chief of the Guard for Embarked security teams in the highly contested waters of the east and South China Sea.
+Persistence: Currently serving in the U.S. Navy as a Master at Arms.
+Previously assigned as a Chief of the Guard for Embarked security teams in the highly contested waters of the East and South China Sea.

 Redemption: Infantry soldier, served with the 1st infantry division, deployed during the Yugoslav Wars.
 Non-combat related loss of limb resulted in medical retirement.